S3DFX-CYBER/BLT/SECURITY.md

 - We aim to provide an initial response within 48-72 hours of receiving your report.
 - We will keep you informed of our progress in addressing the issue.
 - Once the issue is fixed, we will release a patch.
 - If you wish to be credited for the discovery, please let us know in your report.
 You may also choose to remain anonymous.
+We will not guarantee the credit however as there are cases where others have found a similar issue or it was fixed in a previous patch before yours.

 ## Bug Bounties